b3sser/cyberpunk-latex/README.md

 Each stat has a custom command, listed and sorted in the empty sheet.
 The names of the commands should tell you, what Stat goes in there.
 If there are options, multiple arguments or other things special to one command, they will be explained in a comment right above the command.

-As usual with LaTeX, the text you put in the boxes will not be automatically sized
+As usual with LaTeX, the text you put in the boxes will not be automatically sized, so please work with commands like ```\small``` where necessary.
 ## Compilation & Dependencies
 This Template is designed to be compiled with **XeLaTeX**.
 XeTeX may also work but is not explicitely tested.